andreasabel/inCode/entry/holly-jolly-streaming-combinators.md

 *[free](https://hackage.haskell.org/package/free)* expects, but this principle can be ported to any algebraic effects system.)

+### A Christmas Surprise

-And now...we're done!
-We can use the `FreeT` type from *[Control.Monad.Trans.Free](https://hackage.haskell.org/package/free/docs/Control-Monad-Trans-Free.html)*, and now we have our pipe interface, with a `Monad` and `MonadTrans` instance!
+And now for the last ingredient: we can use the `FreeT` type from *[Control.Monad.Trans.Free](https://hackage.haskell.org/package/free/docs/Control-Monad-Trans-Free.html)*, and now we have our pipe interface, with a `Monad` and `MonadTrans` instance!